 Here are some ways you can save money for your next trip:

 There have been many articles written about digital nomads, and you’ll find many of them living in cheap destinations like Southeast Asia where their money can go further.
 While you may not want to quit your job to travel full-time, there are some ways you can make your money go further.

 If you have a 9-5, why not pick up a little extra work before you leave?
 Some popular ways to earn extra money include freelance writing or design, , babysitting, or consulting.
-These options work well because if you do decide to travel for longer, you may end up ditching your 9-5 and using your side hustle as your main form of income.
+These options work well because if you do decide to travel for longer, you may end up ditching your 9-5 and work well because they are a convenient and fun!

 Choose your destination carefully

 If you’re planning to head to Western Europe, your money simply isn’t going to go as far as it would if you were in Southeast Asia or Central America.
 If you want to save some serious money, carefully consider where you want to go and what you want to see, along with your budget.
 You may find that while you’re desperate to see the Louvre, you’d also like to see Angkor Wat, and your budget will stretch much further in Siem Reap than it will in Paris.